Ancestors, sky people, all here today

 Finally, and most importantly for me personally is what I have learned to call the planthroposcene.
 The herbs, trees and plants who care for the land that I live on.
 Since the earth began, these plants have stewarded this place and contribute in ways that I cannot even begin to imagine.
 Trees and plants generously offer their berries and fruit to eat and their roots prevent erosion.
 The trees shelter us from wind and rain and sun and their falling leaves blanket the ground in the fall to protect the soil and offer shelter for insects and other creatures.

 Trees such as the sugar maple, the white birch, the Canadian hawthorn and the beautiful eastern black walnut are native and others are immigrants such as the European Linden tree and the lilac who were brought to this region and planted here by settlers.
 All are valued.
-I am also cared for by native and non native plants such as nettle, plaintain and mugwort and as each season passes, I rely on them to continue to live and grow around me.
+I am also cared for by native and non native plants such as nettle, plaintain and mugwort and as each season passes, I rely on them to continue to live and grow near me.
 Their contribution simply cannot be measured.

 How do I even begin to express my gratitude to all of these generous beings who have lived and died on the land where I live?
 I truly do not know, but intend to make it my life’s work to share my love for them in every way I can.